Internet Neutrality Repeal: Should You Be ‘Freaking Out’ As Experts And Social Media Users Share Their Woes?

-Most Internet users turn on their laptop, cell phone, or any other type of electronic device and search the online world for a variety of different topics on a daily basis without a thought of Internet neutrality crossing their minds.
-While people might not understand what Internet neutrality really means or how it affects their use of the online world, many folks made it their business to learn about it today after an FCC announcement.
-With the latest news of the Internet neutrality repeal going viral, people are learning quickly what this entails and the push is on to stop it, but is it too late?
+Most internet users turn on their laptop, cell phone, or any other type of electronic device and search the online world for a variety of different topics on a daily basis without a thought of internet neutrality crossing their minds.
+While people might not understand what internet neutrality really means, or how it affects their use of the online world, many folks made it their business to learn about it today after an FCC announcement.
+With the latest news of the internet neutrality repeal going viral, people are learning quickly what this entails and the push is on to stop it, but is it too late?

-In a nutshell, the Trump administration has set the wheels in motion to pull the plug on Internet neutrality and the vote next month could be the start of the Internet’s demise as you know it today, claim the experts.
+In a nutshell, the Trump administration has set the wheels in motion to pull the plug on internet neutrality and the vote next month could be the start of the internet’s demise as you know it today, claim the experts.
 According to the New York Times, the plan released Tuesday calls for dismantling the “landmark regulations that ensure equal access to the internet.”
 This will clear the way “for internet service companies to charge users more to see certain content and to curb access to some websites.”

-This has set the social media sites lighting up with comments.
-Those who are well acquainted with the behind the scenes workings of the Internet are concerned that there will be no place for the little guy’s information to show its face to the public as the big conglomerates will drive that train and decide who gets off at every stop.
-In other words, the Internet won’t be something shared equally and the little guys attempting to get their information out there will likely fall to the end of the line, reports CNet.
-They write their take on what the repeal of Internet neutrality will look like:
+This has social media sites lighting up with comments.
+Those who are well acquainted with the behind-the-scenes workings of the internet are concerned that there will be no place for the little guy’s information to show its face to the public as the big conglomerates will drive that train and decide who gets off at every stop.
+In other words, the internet won’t be something shared equally and the little guys attempting to get their information out there will likely fall to the end of the line, reports CNet.
+They write their take on what the repeal of internet neutrality will look like.

-“As companies like AT&T, Verizon and Comcast acquire more online content like video, theycould give their own services priority on their networks, squeezing out competitors and limiting what you could access.
+“As companies like AT&T, Verizon and Comcast acquire more online content like video, they could give their own services priority on their networks, squeezing out competitors and limiting what you could access.
 This might mean fewer startups get a shot at becoming the next Facebook, Netflix or YouTube.”

 Despite the criticism, I stand by the view that #ISPs already do this and have done since they existed!
 The contrary idea is naiveté of the very highest order! #internetneutrality https://t.co/9kHsxyRdbu